Q: What does “Epilepsy” mean?

 Q: What is a seizure?

 A: The brain is a highly complex and sensitive organ.
 It controls and regulates all our actions.
 It controls motor movements, sensations, thoughts, and emotions.
-It is the seat of memory, and it regulates the involuntary inner workings of the body such as the function of the heart or lungs.
+It regulates the involuntary inner workings of the body such as the function of the heart or lungs.

 Brain cells work together communicating by means of electrical signals.
 Occasionally, there is an abnormal electrical discharge from a group of cells, and the result is a seizure.
 The type of seizure will depend upon the part of the brain where the abnormal electrical discharge arises.